 Jo Clifford, a well-respected Scottish playwright who first adapted the novel nearly twenty five years ago, recently re-wrote it for the London stage, where it had never been.
 Its present national tour will return to the West End later this year.

 Great Expectations is a classic example of Dickens great storytelling with mystery and adventure, in which he excels, while also making a comment on the social class system.
 He weaves an intricate tapestry of the desperate, complex and terrible turns life can take, which still apply to the modern age.

 What to expect of arguably Dickens greatest novel performed on stage, presents many possibilities.
 It is little wonder the story has never been fully staged till now.
 Originally published in instalments, as all Dickens novels were, it is a mammoth task to show the entire story, its many characters, plots, sub-plots and themes in a two hour evening performance, some of these have to go.

 Beckman Unicorn, the producers, believe in an exciting, thrilling, dynamic high level of production, which this show delivers, maybe at some cost to the story line.
-However it is still a very atmospheric, stylistically stunning show and one that could not have been achieved in the nineteenth century.
+However it is still a very atmospheric, stylistically stunning show and one that could not have been achieved in the 19th Century.
 It fully embraces the theatricality of the stage.
-Dickens became increasingly disappointed with poor adaptions of his work, but if he is able to see this production, he will have no worries, a fitting tribute for his 200th birthday.
+Dickens became increasingly disappointed with poor adaptations of his work, but if he is able to see this production, he will have no worries, a fitting tribute for his 200th birthday.